Assistance programs in Bullock, Butler, Covington, Crenshaw, Dale, and Lowndes.

 Organized Community Action Program supports all of the counties in the area.
 The phone numbers and contact information is below.
 The non-profit organization provides various forms of financial assistance programs to the disabled, low-income, working poor, elderly and unemployed families and individuals.
 The aid provided is intended to help people fulfill their basic needs when they have no other available means for themselves.

-Some of the assistance offered by the community action agency includes free food, gently used or discounted clothing, shelter, utility and energy assistance, referrals to other OCAP program and referrals to other agencies, such as local charities and non-profits, when OCAP does not meet their needs.
+- Some of the assistance offered by the community action agency includes free food, gently used or discounted clothing, shelter, as well as utility and energy assistance.
+There is also referrals to other OCAP program and other local charitable agencies, such as local charities and non-profits, when OCAP does not meet their needs

 Many other resources are available.
 Contact a center at the following numbers, or find more details on assistance from Organized Community Action Program.